 What is the liver?

 The liver is an organ that is located in the upper right-hand side of the abdomen, mostly behind the rib cage.
 The liver of an adult normally weighs close to three pounds and has many functions.

 - The liver produces and secretes bile into the intestine where the bile assists with the digestion of dietary fat.

 - The liver produces many important substances, especially proteins that are necessary for good health.
-For example, it produces albumin, the protein building-block of the body, as well as the proteins that cause blood to clot properly.
+For example, it produces proteins like albumin (a protein that carries other molecules through the bloodstream), as well as the proteins that cause blood to clot properly.